Saturdays: 8:00 am – 1:00 pm

 - Most cardboard (please break boxes down flat)

 - Cans, glass bottles, (no drinking glasses, window panes)

 Please rinse out or wash the above items so they don’t draw flies and other insects and rats.
 Also, our workers have to handle and smell these items!

-There is an additional fee to dispose of certain items at the station.
-You may pay for these at the Transfer Station.
+There is an additional fee to dispose of certain items.
+You may pay the attendant at the Transfer Station.

 - Car Tires up to 20″ rims – $2.00 each